HomesByRae/hylia/src/posts/tips-for-starting-your-real-estate-journey.md

 ---
 ![](/images/4-tips-for-becoming-a-real-estate-agent.png)

-Today's post is for those of you who are thinking of becoming a Real Estate Agent, or those of you who wish to understand the process a bit more.
+Today's post is for those of you who are thinking of becoming a Real Estate Agent.
+I'm going to walk you through the steps I took when I started out.

-Let's begin with a little bit about my Real Estate Journey.
-I had been thinking of getting into Real Estate off and on for years, so when we moved to Tennessee from Texas it felt like the perfect time.

 I signed up for an online Real Estate course through [The CE Shop](https://www.theceshop.com/).
-I knew it was a lot of information to absorb, and I wanted to take my time with the material to make sure I understood everything.
-I completed my course in six months.
+I was prepared to take my time because I knew it was a lot of information to absorb, and I wanted to make sure I understood everything.

 Here's my first tip for you: **consider spaced repetition.**